tiendu/tiendu.github.io/src/content/blog/2026-06-17-farewell-to-bioinfo.md

 It is not.

-If anything, biology is becoming more computational every year.

-The need is real.

-The science is real.
+The science matters.

 The work matters.

-But a growing field does not automatically mean an easy career.

-The science can grow while the job market remains narrow.

-The data can increase while funding becomes harder.

-The need can be obvious while the opportunities remain limited.

-Those things can all be true at the same time.
+The people certainly matter.

 I do not think everyone should leave.

-Some people genuinely love the biology.

-Some people love method development.

-Some people love research.

 Some people are exactly where they should be.

 I respect that.

-But I no longer think I am one of those people.
+But I no longer think I am one of them.

 I do not think I am leaving because I failed at bioinformatics.

 I think I followed it far enough to discover which part I actually care about.

-I came in because I liked science and code.

-I stayed because the problems were messy and useful.

-But the work that kept my attention was the work underneath the science.

-The infrastructure.

-The automation.

-The reliability.

-The workflows.

-The boring path from a question to a result.

-I do not want to spend the next ten years explaining why another pipeline failed.

-I would rather help build the platform where it fails less often.

-So this is not a dramatic farewell.

-No rant.

-No grand speech.

-Just a quiet admission.
+Bioinformatics gave me a career.

+It gave me difficult problems.

-Bioinformatics gave me a career and taught me what real scientific computing looks like.
+It taught me what real scientific computing looks like.

-It taught me enough biology to respect the science.

-Enough statistics to respect uncertainty.

-Enough software engineering to respect complexity.

-Enough operations to respect reliability.

-It taught me that messy data is normal, that reproducibility is not a slogan, and that users do not need more heroic debugging.
+It taught me how messy data is.

-They need better systems.

-And maybe that is the final lesson the field gave me.
+It taught me how fragile research software can be.

+It taught me how much invisible engineering sits between a scientific question and a usable result.

+And somewhere along the way, it taught me something else.

 I came into bioinformatics because I liked science and code.